askasoft/pango/cog/README.md

 	// Remove remove all items with associated value v Remove(v T)

-	// Removes remove all items in the array vs Removes(vs ...T)
+	// RemoveAll remove all items in the array vs RemoveAll(vs ...T)

 	// RemoveCol remove all of this collection's elements that are also contained in the specified collection RemoveCol(ac Collection[T])